-°o° While touring Walt Disney World in an ECV is fairly easy, there still are a few things to think about and plan for before making your trip and/or during your trip.
-Here are the best of the best tips as shared by members of The Mouse For Less Group. °o°
+While touring Walt Disney World in an ECV is fairly easy, there still are things plan before your trip.
+Here are the best of the best tips as shared by members of The Mouse For Less Group.

 - Rainy Days.
 If it looks like it might rain, throw a poncho over the handle and seat of the ECV to keep it dry.
 Also, take a towel with you to wipe the seat, so you don’t have to sit on a wet seat in case it gets rained on.

 - Have Your Companion Help Clear a Path.
 If you are traveling with walking companions, have them walk in front of you to clear a path when it is crowded.